akchonya/aiogram-alert-bot/README.md

 Now I keep it public because I don't feel ashamed!!
 And also because there indeed are some useful parts of code that I can give as an example *(:warning: it still doesn't mean that you should look through that project seeking something good!!)*

+## Brief overview

+It's a bot for my dormitory.
+The functions were mostly made on people's demand, mostly for fun, and mostly quick and badly implemented.
+I treat this bot as a test ground, I do whatever I want and than reuse it (obv in a well coded way) in my other projects.

 ## What this bot can do

 - automatically pin a video that warns about and air alarm and unpin it as soon as air raid is over (using alerts_in_ua API)